 Applicants choosing to intern with the CSS are expected to play an active role in the work of the Center by:

-- Contributing to the CSS' existing research projects.
-These examine such issues as European security and defense, terrorism and political violence, environmental security, risk analysis, and critical infrastructure protection.
-Interns are allocated to a project based on their experience and the needs of the CSS.
+- Contributing to the CSS' existing research projects, which can focus on such issues as European security and defense, terrorism and political violence, environmental security, risk analysis, and critical infrastructure protection.
+Typically, interns are allocated to a project based on their experience and the needs of the CSS.

 - Assisting senior researchers with their research, editorial and networking activities

 - Co-authoring articles with CSS researchers

 Graduate students or undergraduate students in their final year who are specializing in international relations, political science, security studies, history or other related disciplines, and who have the following skills: